-In the case that a student finds an academic decision made by a faculty member or program director in SPD is unfair, s/he may appeal the decision.
-The student should inform the SPD Director for Records and Admission in writing (spd@stonybrook.edu).
-At this time, the Dean will convene an Academic Standing Committee, which will be made up of an equal number of faculty/staff and SPD students (generally two of each); the members of the committee will not be from the program from which the appeal has come.
+Students may appeal academic decisions made by a faculty member or program director by informing SPD's Director for Records and Admission in writing

+(spd@stonybrook.edu).
+At that time, the Director will convene an Academic Standing Committee, which will be made up of an equal number of faculty/staff and SPD students (generally two of each); the members of the committee will not be from the program from which the appeal has come.
 The Academic Standing Committee will review the student's appeal, ask for input from the relevant instructor and/or program director, and request any additional information required from the student.
+In cases where academic dishonesty has been alleged, the standard of evidence used by the hearing board is "clear and convincing."
+Students may be found responsible on the basis of direct evidence, circumstantial evidence, or a combination of the two.
+This may include, for example, any of the following: a dramatic change in writing style; possession of accessible notes, devices (i.e. mobile phones, clickers, calculators, translators, etc.), or similarly prohibited material during an exam; observed communication between students during an exam; or unusual similarity among exams, papers, assignments, projects, or other work, including similarity with online resources.
+When the committee has come to a decision, the Dean or Associate Vice

-When the committee has come to a decision, the Dean will alert the student, the relevant faculty member and/or program director as to the result.
+President for Professional Education will alert the student, the relevant faculty member and/or program director as to the result.